Good Morning Dragonflies!

 Lizards: Get the rat.

-Today we are going to continue to learn about time.
+- This week we are going to continue working on time.

 Below are some P1 websites which are level appropriate for all of our class.
 You can find work/games at a variety of different levels so that you can challenge yourself each day.